deep4788/tictactoe/README.md

 Tic-Tac-Toe
 ===========

-The classical game of Tic-Tac-Toe written in TypeScript.
+The classical game of Tic-Tac-Toe written in **TypeScript**.

+Concepts used:

+- classes
+- encapsulation
+- static typing
+- modules
+- callbacks
+- importing modules

 Description
 -----------